doocs/leetcode/solution/0600-0699/0620.Not Boring Movies/README.md

 # Write your MySQL query statement below
 SELECT *
 FROM Cinema
-WHERE description != 'boring' AND id % 2 = 1
+WHERE description != 'boring' AND id & 1 = 1
-ORDER BY rating DESC;
+ORDER BY 4 DESC;
 ```

 <!-- tabs:end -->